NearHuscarl/flutter_login/README.md

 -------- |------------| ------------|
 keyName  | `String` | The identifier of the fields, it will be the key in the returned map.
 Please ensure this is unique, otherwise an Error will be thrown displayName | `String` | The name of the field displayed on the form.
-Defaults to `keyName` if not given defaultValue | `String` | The default value of the field, if given the field will be pre-filled in with this fieldValidator | `FormFieldValidator<String>` | A function to validate the field.
+Defaults to `keyName` if not given defaultValueProvider | `DefaultValueProvider` | The provider of the default value of the field, if given the field will be pre-filled in with this fieldValidator | `FormFieldValidator<String>` | A function to validate the field.
 It should return null on success, or a string with the explanation of the error icon | `Icon?` | The icon shown on the left of the field.
 Defaults to the user icon when not provided userType | `LoginUserType` | The LoginUserType of the form.
 The right keyboard and suggestions will be shown accordingly.
 Defaults to `LoginUserType.user`